 Vitamin C

 Vitamin C is an effective antioxidant that helps support a healthy immune system, including the function of immune cells[2] [3] [4].
 Furthermore, vitamin C may help improve the antioxidant activity of some white blood cells[5].
-Common supplemental sources of vitamin C include ascorbic acid, mineral ascorbates (e.g., calcium ascorbate) and a fat-soluble source known as ascorbyl palmitate.
-In addition, there is a well-researched and highly bioavailable source of vitamin C know as Liposomal Pureway C.
+Common supplemental sources of vitamin C include ascorbic acid, mineral ascorbates (e.g., calcium ascorbate), and a fat-soluble source known as ascorbyl palmitate.
+In addition, there is a well-researched and highly bioavailable source of vitamin C known as Liposomal Pureway C.

 The estimated global size of the vitamin C market was $1.95 billion in 2023, and industry experts project it will grow at a compounded annual growth rate (CAGR) of 4.3% through 2030[6].